 Katie Cyphers attended the University of Tennessee, where she obtained a M.S.Ed. in Theory and Practice in Teacher Education and a B.S. in Special Education.
 During graduate school, Katie completed her research on "The Effects of Cognitive Processing on Struggling Readers”.
 For this research she utilized the cognitive processing enhancement program, Brainjogging, which is now an integral part of the Academics Plus curriculum.

 For nearly a decade in both Georgia and NYC, Katie has devoted her time to the private practice setting by administering psycho-educational evaluations, identifying learning profiles and designing a curriculum for students to receive prescriptive teaching.
-Katie has trademarked the phrase, Learning Checkup, to help parents understand that all children's learning should be assessed in the same manner as they would assess their wellness.
-Katie has extensive training in administration and interpretation of the Woodcock Johnson Tests of Cognitive Abilities and Tests of Academic Achievement (WJ IV) by the author, Dr. Nancy Mather.
+Katie has trademarked the phrase, Learning Checkup™, to help parents understand that all children's learning should be assessed in the same manner as they would assess their wellness.
+A lifelong learner, Katie has extensive training in administration and interpretation of the Woodcock Johnson Tests of Cognitive Abilities and Tests of Academic Achievement (WJ IV) by the author, Dr. Nancy Mather.
 She has also been trained by Dr. Sherri Bell on the the Test of Silent Contextual Reading Fluency (TOSCRF), which was used in her graduate research study, and the Behavior Rating Inventory of Executive Function (BRIEF).
 Katie's professional background, as well as life's experience as the daughter of a pioneer in the field of neuroscience and education, has created a unique understanding of students with dyslexia, language processing disorder, autism, ADHD and developmental delays.